dqops/dqo/docs/checks/column/index.md

 Checks the referential integrity of a column against a column in another table.

 ### [lookup key not found](./integrity/lookup-key-not-found.md)
-A column-level check that ensures that there are no more than a maximum number of values not matching values in another table column.
+This check detects invalid values that are not present in a dictionary table.
+The lookup uses an outer join query within the same database.
+ This check counts the number of values not found in the dictionary table.
+It raises a data quality issue when too many missing keys are discovered.

 ### [lookup key found percent](./integrity/lookup-key-found-percent.md)
-A column-level check that ensures that there are no more than a minimum percentage of values matching values in another table column.
+This check detects invalid values that are not present in a dictionary table.
+The lookup uses an outer join query within the same database.
+ This check measures the percentage of valid keys found in the dictionary table.
+ It raises a data quality issue when a percentage of valid keys is below a minimum accepted threshold.